 The Dawlish Warren to Dawlish Sea Wall walk is a level 2 mile walk that takes you all the way along to coast to Dawlish…

-Start your walk from Welcome Family and head left to Dawlish Warren.
-Here you’ll find loads going on, including Pirates Golf, Go Karts and FunderPark plus a few shops and eaterys, many of which are dog friendly.
+Heading out from Welcome Family turn left to Dawlish Warren.
+Here you’ll find loads going on, including Pirates Golf, Go Karts and FunderPark plus a few shops and eateries, many of which are dog friendly.

 Next, head right along the green to join the South West Coast Path towards the famous Red Rock – perhaps you’d like to stop for an Ice cream at the Red Rock Cafe?

 Stroll to Coryton Cove past Red Rock

 Walk past Red Rock and you will come to the beautiful beach that is Coryton Cove.

 This beach has wonderful sand, great for making sandcastles.
 It is less accessible than some beaches in the area so you’ll be sure to find a lovely spot to sit and eat a picnic here, but may find it difficult to get a pram down the steps.

 Lots to see along the way

 It’s a flat walk along the sea wall to Dawlish.
 Just watch though, the sea wall is very high in places and there are no barriers, so mind out for little ones and don’t make the journey in high seas!

 The walk will take you about about 30 minutes each way but with trains going past and boats to watch bobbing in the water it’s a very pleasant and interesting jaunt.